- Form a Company Now! +

 Your home state may be easier, but may offer pitfalls you will find out about later.
 Delaware is well-known for its excellent corporate law and efficient secretary of state’s office.

-For 11 years in a row, the U.S. Chamber of Commerce has voted Delaware as having the best legal climate in the U.S. Delaware's Court of Chancery is run by judges, not juries, which typically results in fair business decisions and protection of the individuals behind the company.
+The U.S. Chamber of Commerce has voted Delaware as having the best legal climate in the U.S. Delaware's Court of Chancery is run by judges, not juries, which typically results in fair business decisions and protection of the individuals behind the company.

 Typically, entrepreneurs will consult an attorney or an accountant, but you don’t need an attorney or an accountant to incorporate your business.
 Business formation is a relatively easy process and should cost you anywhere from $250 to $500.

-Call us here at Harvard Business Services (800-345-2677).
 Since 1981, we have been helping entrepreneurs from all over the world form Delaware LLCs and corporations.
 We will guide you through the entire process from start to finish.
 We'll explain the difference between the LLC and corporation, discuss why a number of businesses incorporate in Delaware, walk you through how to form the company, help check the business name's availability, and take care of preparing and filing the Certificate of Formation/Incorporation with the State of Delaware.
 We make it easy for you.

 It takes just a few minutes for us to gather all the information we need.
 We will have your company filed on the same day, and approved documents will be delivered to you in two to three business days via email.